 As for fundamental specs, the Canvas, in almost all its incarnations including the Remixte, also integrates the standard, but no less powerful Bosch drive unit.
 Expect decent amounts of torque, at least 65Nm, while maintaining a relatively silent operation all throughout.
 Hydraulic brakes complement the power.

-Cannondale Cujo Neo Product Line
+Cannondale Cujo Neo Model Line

 The Neo 130 is one of the lesser-known eMTB models of Cannondale, particularly because a lot of users tend to think it’s overpriced considering its components and rather subpar geometry when compared to others – even those in Cannondale’s own catalog.

-t’s built like a classic eMTB with a Shimano STEPS motor, which is a clear departure from the brand’s tendency to partner its models with Bosch.
+It’s built like a classic eMTB with a Shimano STEPS motor, which is a clear departure from the brand’s tendency to partner its models with Bosch.
 It also uses Shimano hydraulic brakes, which is a plus for any eMTB.
 It does well in most downhill rides, though, especially if you’re taking on especially challenging routes.

-It tops at 20mph and can decently overcome most mildly rough and steep terrains, thanks to still notable torque, like any solid eMTB.
+It tops at 20mph (32 km/h) and can decently overcome most mildly rough and steep terrains, thanks to still notable torque, like any solid eMTB.
 It’s cheaper than most high-end or mid-range eMTBs, though, and it’s still a bonafide bang for your buck if you manage to get it at discounted prices.

 We invite you to take a closer look at the Cannondale Cujo Neo electric bike model line – model info, check current price via REI.com.